nakzyu/pixelize/README.md

 # pixelize
-A monorepo contains a package that can convert images into pixel-art style, and apps that utilize that package.
+A monorepo contains a package that can convert images into pixel-art style, and apps that utilize it.

 ## Apps